wooorm/array-iterate/readme.md

 ## API

-This package exports the following identifiers: `arrayIterate`.
+This package exports the identifier `arrayIterate`.
 There is no default export.

 ### `arrayIterate(values, callbackFn[, thisArg])`